Global Energy Industry Outlook 2024

 Global Energy Industry: Nuclear Power

 Last week, the World Economic Forum included the outlook from the IAEA director general about the significance of nuclear energy in the clean energy mix in the near future.
-It implies the rising share of nuclear energy in global energy output, and the total numbers ought to go up from 5GW in 2023.
+It implies the rising share of nuclear energy in global energy output, and the total numbers should go up from 5GW in 2023.
 The major driving factors for this resurgence include the Ukraine crisis, natural gas shortage, and increasing inclination towards renewable energy independence.
 This year, the Asia-Pacific region is expected to be the leading growth driver in this domain, followed by Europe.

 CCUS